 To provide state of the art public works facilities for the Public Services Department that will support current and future Department missions and tasks and provide adequate space for personnel, equipment, and material in order for the Town to provide high quality services to the Town's residents now and in the future.

-- Soil testing has been performed to determine building footing requirements.
+- Soil testing has been performed to determine soil condition and groundwater level.

 - Start: July 2018